blevinscm/genai-docs/docs/gemma-unsloth.md

 # def formatting_prompts_func(examples):
 #     texts = []
 #     for instruction, output in zip(examples["instruction"], examples["output"]):
-#         # Create a prompt string in the desired format (e.g., Alpaca)
-#         # Ensure this matches the format the base model was aligned with if applicable
 #         text = f"### Instruction:
 {instruction}